microformats/microformats-parser/README.md

 ### Microformats v2

-We provide support for all mircroformats v2 parsing, as detailed in the [microformats2 parsing specification](http://microformats.org/wiki/microformats2-parsing).
+We provide support for all microformats v2 parsing, as detailed in the [microformats2 parsing specification](http://microformats.org/wiki/microformats2-parsing).
 If there is an issue with v2 parsing, please create an issue.

 ### Experimental options